 Successful relationships are all about give and take, and while training for an Ironman there’s a good chance you’ll be taking a lot more than you’re giving; making a few adjustments to time management and how you go about your training can help prevent any conflict.

 I always take my client’s family life into account when setting training, arranging days off and hard workouts on days that suits them best.
-If you’re struggling to balance training and family life, head to our apply page to find out how we can help you successfully train for your event while keeping everyone on side.
+If you’re struggling to balance training and family life, check out our coaching programmes here.